 Line 32- Enter the average value of real property rented to you that you used in connection with interstate or foreign telegraph services.
 In column A, enter the average value of property physically located in New York State.
-In column B, enter the average value of all property wherever located.
-Determine the average value of real property rented to you by multiplying gross rents payable during the period covered by this return by eight.
-Gross rents include any amount payable as rent or in lieu of rent, such as interest, insurance, taxes, and repairs, plus amortization of leasehold improvements that revert to the lessor at the termination of the lease.

 Line 33 - Enter the average value of tangible personal property you owned that you used in connection with interstate or foreign telegraph services.
 In column A, enter the average value of property physically located in New York State.
 In column B, enter the average value of all property wherever located.
 Tangible personal property is physical personal property, such as machinery, tools, implements, goods, wares, and merchandise.
 It does not include money, deposits in banks, shares of stock, bonds, notes, credits, or evidences of an interest in property of debt, or intangible assets.
 Average value is the cost of tangible personal property without allowance for depreciation or amortization.
 It is generally computed on a quarterly basis, but you may use a more frequent basis such as monthly, weekly, or daily.
 Use the same method of valuation for tangible personal property both within New York State and everywhere.